boomerang-io/carbon-addons-boomerang-react/README.md

 ## Getting Started

-Install the Carbon, the pacakge itself and all of the required peer-dependencies.
+Install the the addons package, carbon and all of the required peer-dependencies.

 Run the following command using [pnpm](https://pnpm.io).
 Other package managers like `npm` and `yarn` work as well.